 Rover P4 Series Celebrates 70 Years

-In 2019, the Rover P4 series of luxury saloon cars celebrated 70 years.
-The P4 was built by The Rover Company and represents a group of cars produced between 1949 (the Rover 75) and 1964 (Rover 95 and 110).
+The Rover P4 series of luxury saloon cars represents a group of cars produced between 1949 (the Rover 75) and 1964 (Rover 95 and 110).
 In British motoring culture, the P4 series is fondly referred to as the ‘Auntie’ Rovers although critics labelled them the ‘Poor Man’s Rolls-Royce’.

 The first model of the new P4 series, the Rover 75, was unveiled at the Earls Court Motor Show in September 1949.
 The modern Studebakers-inspired styling surprised many motoring enthusiasts, with a chrome grille, recessed headlamps and a streamlined body.
 During road testing, Bob Dearborn of Tester Road & Track is quoted as stating “…and I honestly believe (barring the Rolls-Royce) that there is no finer car built in the world today.”

 The Motor magazine test drove the 2.1-Litre Rover 70 in 1949 and recorded a top speed of 83.4 mph with an acceleration from 0-60 mph in 21.6 seconds.

 By 1962, the final and fastest car in the P4 series, the Rover 110, featured a 2.6-Litre engine that during a road test showed a maximum speed of 100 mph and acceleration of 0-60 mph in 15.9 seconds.

 Rover 75 (1955-1959) – Production 9,974